[Response/Opinion] Miles Are Not Definitively Better Than Cashback

 As another example, American Express Australia are devaluing their points from 15 April 2019 (AusBT/Point Hacks.
-This will negatively what I think is, in my opinion, one of the best Australian Credit Cards, the American Express Explorer.
+This will negatively affect what I think is, in my opinion, one of the best Australian Credit Cards, the American Express Explorer.
 I'll post about this separately, but I still think it's a great card to have.
 It is probably also still going to be the best generic Credit Card in Australia.

 I think you get the point.

 Here’s a question: would you be willing to pay S$10,000 for a First Class seat?
 I’m guessing the answer is “no”, even if you can afford it.
 Let me ask the same question a different way: would you be willing to redeem 100,000 miles for a First Class seat?
 Most people would likely say “yes”.

 I agree that most would probably say "no" to paying S$10,000 for a First Class Seat.
 To say that it is likely that most people would say "yes" to using 100,000 miles for a First Class seat seems a bit shallow.
 This implies people know the value of 100,000 miles.

 The real question is - what is 100,000 miles, and what can it buy me as an alternative?
 As Aaron points out..

 The cashback game is simple, because everyone knows what to do with cashback.

 i.e. we all know what S$10,000 can buy us, so there is no need to ask, "What can S$10,000 buy me?"